ClemensElflein/xESC_YF_rev4-adapter/README.md

 The branding process writes a small hardware information structure to the first two OTP dwords. **Take attention** that OTP flash can be written only once!

 **Important Notes:**
-- Branding only needs to be done **once per device** as well as it can be done only once
+- Branding only needs as well as "can" be done only **once per device**
 - The branding **truly survives firmware updates** (because OTP flash can be written only once)
 - Hardware Version 1.x boards don't need branding.
 Non-branded devices get assumed to be v1.0 hardware
 <br>